NCBI-Codeathons/ViraVate/README.md

 ![Volcano](Figures/Volcano.png)

 Performing a PCA analysis on the genes that had a large and significant change in magnitude.
-The first two components of the PCA analysis vidualized below.
+The first two components of the PCA analysis visualized below.
 Note that some infected and control groups are clearly separated, whereas other infected groups are not very different from the control groups.

 ![PCA](Figures/PCA.png)